Local Growth Fund - increasing prosperity and growth

 High Wycombe Town Centre Masterplan & Southern Quadrant Transport Scheme

 The implementation of the High Wycombe Town Centre Masterplan will strengthen the role of the Town Centre as the focus for employment, shopping and leisure activities.
 A key component of the Masterplan is an alternative southern transport route around the town centre, which will deliver a more attractive town centre, better connecting old and new developments, supporting environmental improvements including the potential restoration of the River Wye in the heart of the town.
 The full business case for supporting this project was approved by the BTVLEP Board in May 2016 allocating £8.48m of Local Growth Funding for this project.
-For further details click: High Wycombe town centre master plan.
+To date the first two phases of the project have been completed, for further details click: High Wycombe town centre master plan.

 A4 Sustainable Travel Scheme

 The A4 Cycle and Bus Route improvement project, also known as the A4 Bath Road Sustainable Travel project, aims to improve cycling access to a number of rail stations in the South Bucks area serving the Cross-rail service, including Taplow and Burnham stations.
 The scheme also incorporates elements of bus infrastructure improvements, to help encourage bus-rail connectivity and to reduce car usage.
-The full business case for this project was approved by the BTVLEP board in September 2016 and public consultation on the proposals was undertaken in Autumn 2016. £1.53m of Local Growth Funding is allocated to this project.
+The full business case for this project was approved by the BTVLEP board in September 2016 and public consultation on the proposals is underway. £1.53m of Local Growth Funding is allocated to this project.
 For further details click: A4 Sustainable Transport Scheme.

 A413 Sustainable Travel Scheme

-The A413 Sustainable Travel scheme will introduce 9km of new shared cycle and footway corridor that interconnects the towns of Buckingham and Winslow - the site of the proposed new railway station for East West Rail.
-This scheme will also upgrade existing bus stops in Buckingham with real-time passenger information and Wi-Fi accessibility.
+The A413 Sustainable Travel scheme introduced 9km of new shared cycle and footway corridor that interconnects the towns of Buckingham and Winslow - the site of the proposed new railway station for East West Rail.
+This scheme also upgraded existing bus stops in Buckingham with real-time passenger information.
 The full business case for this project was approved by the BTVLEP board in March 2016 approving £2.21m of Local Growth Funding for the development of this scheme.
-Construction of this new facility commenced in June 2016 and is due for completion in January 2017 For further details click: A413 Sustainable Travel Scheme.
+Construction of this new facility commenced in June 2016 and was completed in January 2017.
+For further details click: A413 Sustainable Travel Scheme.

 A355 Improvement Scheme

 The A355 provides the main north-south route in the county connecting Amersham and the A413 to the north and Beaconsfield and the M40 to the south.
 The improvements will reduce congestion and improve journey times on this key connection to the M40, as well as improving north/south transport connectivity to promote economic growth across Buckinghamshire.
 The full business case for this project was approved by the BTVLEP board in May 2016 allocating £6.05m to this project.
-Planning permission was sought in November 2016 and construction for the new road is due to be undertaken from early 2018 with completion due in March 2019.
+Construction for the new road is due to be undertaken from early 2018 with completion due in March 2019.
 For further details click: A355 Improvement Scheme.

 Aylesbury Eastern Link Road (Southern) and Stocklake Link (Rural)

 The aim of these transport schemes is to manage traffic capacity on the highway network, to enhance public transport provision and advance the wider regeneration of the East of Aylesbury in order to drive economic growth and development.
 These schemes also form part of a wider highway network strategy to provide key link roads, which promote both North-South regional connectivity, linking Milton Keynes to the North and the M25 and London in the South, as well as orbital traffic movements around Aylesbury rather than through the town centre.
 Work on the Stocklake link road was completed in Spring 2017.
-The planning application for the Eastern Link road has been submitted to Aylesbury Vale District Council and will be considered alongside the Woodlands Major Development area proposals in summer 2017.
+The planning application for the Eastern Link road was submitted to Aylesbury Vale District Council - and was considered alongside the Woodlands Major Development area proposals - and approved in October 2017.
+These transport schemes also support the wider growth and ambitions of the recently designated Aylesbury Garden Town.
 For further details click: Aylesbury Eastern Link Road (Southern) and Stocklake Link (Rural).

 The Further Education sector is vital in delivering the skills pipeline needed to keep the economy of Buckinghamshire buoyant.
 The College aims to provide its learners with an outstanding learning experience and the transformation of the facilities at its Amersham and Flackwell Heath campuses will help deliver this objective.
-New facilities provided and supported by the £2.69m Local Growth Funding will include a media suite and online training facilities at the Amersham site, a new technical and construction trades facility at the Flackwell Heath campus, and new sporting facilities at both sites.
-Work is now completed on the sporting facilities and progress is well underway on developing the classroom and construction facilities.
-For further details click: Transforming Amersham and Wycombe College’s Estate.
+New facilities provided and supported by the £2.69m Local Growth Funding include a media suite and online training facilities at the Amersham site, a new technical and construction trades facility at the Flackwell Heath campus, and new sporting facilities at both sites.
+Work was completed on the sporting facilities in early 2017 and the classroom and construction facilities at Flackwell Heath completed in Autumn 2017.
+For further details click: Transforming Buckinghamshire College Group’s Estate.

 National Film and Television School Digital Content Hub

-The National Film and Television School (NFTS) in Beaconsfield is globally recognised as the best film and TV school in the world with its graduates regularly featuring on the Oscar and Bafta awards lists. £1.5m of BTVLEPs funding is being used to build a new Digital Content Production Training Studio which will be one of the most advanced dedicated training facilities in the UK and will have the ability to shoot, record and stream live content in high definition 4k.
-Following approval by the BTVLEP board construction work began in July 2016, progress has been swift with the new facilities due to open in 2017.
+The National Film and Television School (NFTS) in Beaconsfield is globally recognised as the best film and TV school in the world with its graduates regularly featuring on the Oscar and Bafta awards lists. £1.5m of BTVLEPs funding was used to build a new Digital Content Production Training Studio which is now one of the most advanced dedicated training facilities in the UK and has the ability to shoot, record and stream live content in high definition 4k.
+Following approval by the BTVLEP board construction work began in July 2016, progress was swift with the new facilities opening in early 2017.
 For further details click: National Film and Television School Digital Content Hub.

 Westcott Incubation Centre & 5G Testbed

 The Westcott Venture Park is one of three sites in Buckinghamshire that has secured Enterprise Zone status.
 The vision for the park is to be a globally leading centre in the field of space and satellite propulsion, building on the rich heritage of rocket technologies at the site.
 BTVLEP alongside the UK Space Agency are investing in a new National Centre for Satellite Applications, including a new Innovation/Incubation Centre and training hub for the next generation of technicians, scientists and engineers working in this field and helping develop the links between businesses and academia in this high growth sector.
-The BTVLEP board approved £2m towards this project at their meeting in September 2016 with construction on this new facility expected to commence in 2017.
+The BTVLEP board approved £2m towards this project at their meeting in September 2016 with construction on this new facility commencing in Autumn 2017 and completion due in Spring 2018.
 For further details click: Westcott Incubation Centre & 5G Testbed.

 Aylesbury Training Group Technical Skills Project

 £93,500 was approved by the BTVLEP board in May 2016 to enable the Aylesbury Training Group to purchase specialist new engineering equipment to develop its programme of training services for its nationally renowned cycle training programme from its Aylesbury base.
-The equipment has been used to help the group establish the UK’s first technicians course for e-bike maintenance.
+The funding has been used to help the group establish the UK’s first technicians course for e-bike maintenance, support the digital design curriculum, and to support recruitment campaigns to increase take up of exisiting courses and extend the range offered.
 For further details click: Aylesbury Training Group Technical Skills Project.